Dundubia vaginata

 Dundubia vaginata is the type species in its genus, sometimes called the jade-green cicada (Hemiptera: Cicadidae) in the tribe Dundubiini.

 Habitat and distribution

 Dundubia vaginata is one of the most widespread species of the genus Dundubia and typically found in tropical forests.
-The recorded distribution is widespread throughout SE Asia: from India and China to Japan, Thailand, Malesia, through to Sulawesi and northern Australia.
+The recorded distribution is widespread throughout SE Asia: from India and China to Japan, Thailand, Malaysia, through to Sulawesi and northern Australia.

 Description

 This species can have a uniform jade green colour throughout the body and has transparent wings.
 Its colour is actually very variable and the head, thorax and abdomen vary from ochre to green through brown.

 Both pairs of wings are hyaline and may be slightly tinged with bronze.
 Males measure 35 to 45 mm and females 30 to 39 mm.

 The front of the head is never black.
 The upper part of the clypeus is twice as wide at the base as the anterior lateral margins of the vertex.
 The rostrum passes the intermediate coxa, barely reaching the posterior coxa.
 The apex of the rostrum is black.